aleph2c/miros/docs/_sources/introduction.rst.txt

 If you already understand statecharts, you can immediately jump to the :ref:`quick start <quick-start>` and look at how I implemented a networked, robotic sprinkler using the open weather API with miros in Python.
-It demonstrates 3 different orthogonal statecharts working together.
+It demonstrates 3 different concurrent statecharts working together.

 Miro Samek pulled a lot of the difficult parts of statechart specification out of his code to make it compact and fast.
 Then he spent an entire chapter of his